-This third position once again relies upon great initial reaction to the double under pass, finishing with your feet in their hips, double sleeve control, and you sitting up.
+This third position once again relies upon a great initial reaction to the double under pass, finishing with your feet in their hips, double sleeve control, and you sitting up.
 Instead of simply prying the arm free, however, which can quickly turn into a strength battle if your opponent is familiar with the technique, you're going to fall to your right hip, and then circle your left foot in front of your partner's right arm.

 Important note: you need to bring their arm across your left hip, making future adjustments necessary.
 However, if you skip this step and try to pull their arm across right away, going for the finish too soon, your partner's head can slip out of the triangle.

 Here's an example of me using this last set up (the "foot swim") in competition.
-Although I wasn't able to finish the triangle, I did use the foot swim to set it up successfully and started out the match a little bit ahead, and more or less stayed ahead the whole time after that (minus one dumb advantage I gave up).
+Although I wasn't able to finish the triangle, I did use the foot swim to set it up successfully so I started out the match a little bit ahead and more or less stayed ahead the whole time after that (minus one dumb advantage I gave up).
 The technique absolutely works at relatively high levels of competition, and it can be a great asset to add to your game!

 As always, you may be interested in some other related tutorials, especially setting up the triangle from side control and overhook triangle set ups.
 You also might benefit from these other double under defenses, both late and early stage.
 Happy training, and let me know what works for you!